AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/customize-app.md

 ## You’ve learned to customize a sample React app! {#conclusion}

 In this module, you learned how to customize a sample React app.
-First you learned how to edit existing ext.
+First you learned how to edit existing text.
 Then an image was swapped with another instance of that image.
 Finally you saw how a shoppable moment item is created and positioned.

 Be sure to check out the [Additional Resources section](#additional-resources) for additional resources about using AEM and its Content Fragments.